Micak-lee/bing_rewards/README.md

 ```

+## 🏃‍♂️ Usage
-## 🏃‍♂️ UsageYou only need to run one file.
+You only need to run one file.
 The script will first execute the PC searches, then automatically switch to Mobile emulation.

 ### Run the full automation:
 ```bash